-This research addresses NASA's Program Requirements Document (PRD) Risk: "Risk of Performance Errors due to Fatigue Resulting from Sleep Loss, Circadian Desynchronization, Extended Wakefulness and Work Overload" and Integrated Research Plan (IRP) Gap Sleep5: "We need to identify environmental specifications and operational regimens for using light to prevent and mitigate health and performance decrements due to sleep, circadian, and neurobehavioral disruption, for flight, surface, and ground crews, during all phases of spaceflight operations."
+This research was designed to address NASA's Program Requirements Document (PRD) Risk: "Risk of Performance Errors due to Fatigue Resulting from Sleep Loss, Circadian Desynchronization, Extended Wakefulness and Work Overload" and Integrated Research Plan (IRP) Gap Sleep5: "We need to identify environmental specifications and operational regimens for using light to prevent and mitigate health and performance decrements due to sleep, circadian, and neurobehavioral disruption, for flight, surface, and ground crews, during all phases of spaceflight operations."
 The results of this research also specifically address other high priority risks of the Human Factors and Behavioral Performance Element, including the Risk of Adverse Cognitive or Behavioral Conditions and Psychiatric Disorders, and the Risk of an Incompatible Habitat Design.
 Appropriately designed lighting systems will serve as a countermeasure to mitigate such risks in future Exploration missions.
 Importantly, this work will lead to advances in new lighting systems for civilian applications in work places and homes.
+As of November 2021, the Human Research Program risks and gaps have since been revised per more recent IRPs; see above for the current noted Risks and Gaps and the Human Research Roadmap: https://